Meeting Minutes for February 24, 2022

-District Manager Teague would like to have the Board send in ideas for the CIP with the goal of narrowing them down to 3-5 projects in the next six months.
+District Manager Teague would like to have the Board send in ideas for the Capital Improvement Plan (CIP) with a goal of narrowing down to three to five projects that can be completed in the next six months.
 In response to Supervisor Teckorius’s question, Chair Pike would like to have a long term plan.
 The Board would like to see a model copy of long term plans from other communities.

 ii.
 Management Company Transition Update

-The documents received from the previous management company, WHA, are incomplete.
+The District Manager presented a summary identifying what documents had been received from the previous management company, Wrathell, Hunt & Associated, LLC (WHA) and not all documents have been received.
 The Board suggested that WHA and PDM meet to resolve the records transition.
 PDM will make another attempt to address this with WHA.

 iii.
 Website ADA Compliance and Documents on the Website

-On MOTION by Supervisor Geltner, seconded by Supervisor Teckorius, with all in the favor, the Board agreed to place only the the Agenda and Minutes of the Board meetings on the website, as stipulated by Florida law.
+On MOTION by Supervisor Geltner, seconded by Supervisor Teckorius, with all in the favor, the Board agreed to suspend the application of the Rules of Procedure that requires more than current state law be posted on the website, to reduce the placement of meeting materials on the website to the Agenda and approved Minutes of the Board meetings as allowed by Florida law.

 iv.
 Financial Statements for December 2021 & January 2022

-They are not available as of yet, because some forms and payroll records have not been transferred from US Bank.
+They are not available as of yet, because some forms and payroll records have not been transferred.

 v.
 Fiscal Year 2022 Election; Seats 1 & 5

-Supervisor Jenner and Canoura are up for election.
-The instructions for filing are on the website and in a handout.
+Supervisors Jenner and Canoura are up for election.
+The instructions for filing are on the website and were presented in a handout.

 vi.
 Fiscal Year 2023 Budget Schedule